How to Teach Scissor Cutting Skills to Upper Elementary Kids

 How to Create Montessori Art Collaging Lessons

 Collaging is the process of selecting, assembling, and pasting materials down into a unique arrangement.
 It’s a way for artists to take many different ideas and art mediums and put them together into a beautiful work of art.
-It’s a great way for students to express their creativity too, which is why I think Montessori art collaging lessons should be taught in the classroom.
+It’s a great way for students to express their creativity too!

 Ultimate Montessori Art Collaging Guide, kids activities

-Collaging can honestly be done with any type of material, from paper, natural elements, and fabrics, to recycled objects, like buttons, tiny beads, sequins, and other kinds of man-made embellishments.
-Even textured materials like foil, glass, wire, and burlap can be used.
+Collaging can honestly be done with any type of material, from paper, natural elements, and fabrics, to recycled objects.
+Like buttons, tiny beads, sequins, and other kinds of man-made embellishments.
+Even materials like foil, glass, wire, and burlap can be used.
 There’s really nothing that can’t be collaged!

 Artists of the past and present have cleverly designed so many interesting collages using some of the most unusual materials and textures, so there’s no shortage of inspiration when it comes to this art form.
 It’s an ideal craft to introduce children to because collages are intuitive arrangements; they’re the perfect artful playground for kids to craft in.